News

 The title is used when displaying the article on the main screen and/or the section fronts.
 It is not used when displaying the article in the article view (only the HTML document is used in the article view).

-Omitting the title property is possible in two cases: if layout is ad, or if image_url is set and you only want to display the image on the section front with no associated title.
+is set and you only want to display the image on the section front with no associated title.

 Image

-The image_url property specifies the image to be used when showing the article on the section fronts.
+property specifies the image to be used when showing the article on the section fronts.
 Each layout style specifies the dimensions used to show the image.
 Layout styles may also decide to not use an image at all.
 As with the article title, this image is not used when showing the article itself in an article view.

 Aspect ratio of the image is decided by the layout style.
 Richie crops the image automatically when necessary, using face and feature recognition to come up with an appropriate crop.
 Even so, fitting portrait images into this aspect ratio requires an extreme crop.
-If a landscape image is available for an article, we recommend choosing it over a portrait image for image_url.
+If a landscape image is available for an article, we recommend choosing it over a portrait image for image_url

 In addition to automatic cropping, Richie will also automatically scale the image to the optimal dimensions for each client device.
-Because of this, a large original image is appropriate for image_url.
+Because of this, a large original image is appropriate for image_url

 Dates

-date and updated_date are used for display purposes only.
+are used for display purposes only.
 Include them in the feed only when they should be shown for the specific article on the main screen and section fronts.

 The fields support ISO 8601 dates in two specific formats.
-The first option is a full date and time in UTC: 2018-08-29T14:23:55Z.
-The second option is just a date, such as 2018-08-29.
+The first option is a full date and time in UTC: 2018-08-29T14:23:55Z

-Provide just the date when the time is not meaningful to the reader (for example, an arbitrary early morning time a daily edition hits the feed). updated_date should be sent for meaningful updates to the article content, and omitted when the date is identical or very close to the original publication date.
+Provide just the date when the time is not meaningful to the reader (for example, an arbitrary early morning time a daily edition hits the feed). updated_date

 Byline, Kicker and Summary